yubinkarki/mobile-programming/README.md

 # Mobile Programming Practicals

-Hands on with Android Studio for native Android app development for BCA 6th Semester
+Hands on with Android Studio for native Android app development for BCA 6th Semester.
-Repo broken down into different branches in units for course related topics
-Main branch is a bare project
+Each unit is separated in their respective directory.

 # Units